Duty Calls: Colorectal Cancer Awareness

 Did you know that March is Colorectal Cancer (CRC) Awareness Month?

 Taking the opportunity to get screened for colorectal cancer is a serious and important duty to both yourself and your loved ones.
-Colorectal cancer is the third most common cancer in men and women.
+For adults under 50, it is now the number one cause of cancer-related mortality.
 Because the average age at diagnosis is younger, screening is now recommended for anyone over the age of 45.
-UHA RN Care Specialist, Floris Batara and Data Analytics Manager, Wade Orimoto, explain why early detection is key and some of the risk factors involved with colorectal cancer.
+UHA RN Care Specialist, Floris Batara and Director of Data Analytics, Pharmacy, Provider Contracting and Claims, Wade Orimoto, explain why early detection is key and some of the risk factors involved with colorectal cancer.

 The Facts